jeremysharapov/Final-Project/README.md

 # Final-Project/NormalRPG
 Welcome to NormalRPG.
 This is your average role-playing, text-based, terminal-oriented game.
-Requirements: Just javac NormalRPG.java and then java NormalRPG
+Requirements: Just javac NormalRPG.java and then java NormalRPG (For a typo checked version of this game go to the Finalfixed branch and javac/java the NormalRPG.java game there!!)

 To play, simply:
   1. Type the choicein [] brackets when prompted (it is not case sensitive, but be sure to spell it right!)